imanel/swtor-app/README.md

 Please create [an issue](https://github.com/imanel/swtor-app/issues) and provide your Mac model, macOS version, and content of `~/Library/Logs/SWTOR.log` file.

+**After pressing "play" it takes ages to load game for the first time**

+This might be the result of SWTOR enabling ultra quality and the highest possible resolution.
+It might take a while, but as long as you can see spinner it will finally load.
+You can also press CMD+TAB to minimize the application, and wait couple minutes while doing something else - it will keep loading in the background, and the next time you will bring it back to front it should load correctly.
+After adjusting graphic settings it should boot pretty much instantly the next time.

 **What is lite version?**

 SWTOR-standalone is all-in-one package with no dependencies, including [Wine Crossover](https://github.com/Gcenx/homebrew-wine).